evfrenkel/evfrenkel/about.md

 ---
 layout: page
-title: Workouts to Calendar App
+title: Workouts to Calendar
 permalink: /workouts-to-calendar/
+tags: about
 ---

 Take workouts from the Health app and sync them to your calendar.
 After setup this app will continuously add new workouts to the calendar in the background after they are completed.